brentgroves/repsys/research/m_z/virtualization/networking/open_vswitch/understanding_vswitch/open_vswitch_part1.md

 The command sudo ovs-appctl fdb/show br0 reveals details, including MAC addresses and associated ports, aiding in the identification of VMs.

+ovs-appctl is a command-line utility in Open vSwitch (OVS) that allows you to send commands to and receive responses from running OVS daemons.
+It's used for managing and querying OVS daemons, including ovs-vswitchd and ovs-controller

 ```bash
 sudo ovs-appctl fdb/show br0
  port  VLAN  MAC                Age